4001 Budget and Financial Manager

 GENERAL FUNCTION

-The Budget and Financial Manager for the Office of the Provost coordinates the organization and reporting of financial information of the academic units of the University and creates timelines and procedures for various financial and administrative processes occurring in academic units.
-The Budget and Financial Manager prepares and provides the Provost with revenue and expense projections for financial planning, advises the Provost regarding financial decisions, and ensures that all budgets within the Provost’s area of responsibility, including college budgetary units, are fiscally sound.
-The Budget and Financial Manager assists the Provost with implementation of objectives in the long-range plan by developing budget frameworks for reprioritization of funds and assuring sustainable funding of strategic initiatives.
+The SAFO prepares and provides the Provost with revenue and expense projections for financial planning, advises the Provost regarding financial decisions and ensures that all budgets within the Provost’s area of responsibility, including college budgetary units, are fiscally sound for both University and Foundation funds.
+The SAFO assists the Provost with implementation of objectives in the long-range plan by developing budget frameworks for reprioritization of funds and assuring sustainable funding of strategic initiatives.
+Additionally, the SAFO provides professional service to deans, academic unit leaders and all other constituencies interacting with the Office of the Provost.
+The SAFO serves on various university-wide committees and is expected to complete ongoing professional development annually.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least two years of accounting and/or budgetary experience is required.
-Accounting and/or budgetary experience in higher education preferred.
+Experience: At least three years of financial/accounting and/or budgetary experience is required.
+Advanced accounting and/or budgetary experience in higher education is preferred.
+Licensed, or pursuing certification, as a certified public accountant preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures efficient coordination of academic affairs accounts by designing budgeting systems and financial records which are compatible with the University's accounting and reporting systems.
+1. Ensures efficient coordination of academic affairs accounts by designing budgeting systems and financial records which are compatible with the University's financial information and reporting systems.

 2. Advises the Provost regarding financial decisions by monitoring monthly budget summary reports from the colleges and other academic cost centers, providing accurate information regarding the financial status of individual accounts, and interpreting University financial reports.

-3. Assists the Provost in annual budgeting and financial planning by providing revenue and expense projections and coordinating the reprioritization process to assure congruency between budget allocations and the objectives of the Long-Range Plan.
+3. Assists the Provost in annual budgeting and financial planning by providing revenue and expense projections and coordinating realignment process to assure congruency between budget allocations and the objectives of the Long-Range Plan.

 4. Establishes the academic affairs budget calendar, initiates the budget planning process in all academic affairs units, provides guidance to colleges regarding budget preparation and determination of carryover, and monitors balances and expenditures going forward.